Welcome to our gallery highlighting the playfully extraordinary Jerry House, a contemporary home design by Onion.

 Expert color usage is the means to increase visual experience within the home.
 Onion painted the public areas of Jerry House in white.
 These include the main living hall, the living room, and the dining room that links the swimming pool to the service quarter on the ground floor.

 The bedrooms, on the other hand, are personalized by colors.
-Mustard yellow is for the master bedroom and light purple for the guest bedroom.
+Mustard yellow is for the primary bedroom and light purple for the guest bedroom.
 Blue and light green are used for the kids bedrooms.

 With the central space full of nets and climbing gear, the soft surfaces make “sleeping in the air” a possibility.
 The home marries adventure and comfort in an intriguing way.